lee-zhg/create-k8s-cluster/README.md

 ## Lab 1
 ### _Apply continuous learning to a Machine Learning model_

-You’re a busy developer, a data scientist or a user with not much coding experience, and want the fastest path delivering data insights to users, but this requires deep expertise in many technology domains.
+You’re a busy developer or  a data scientist and want the fastest path delivering data insights to users, but this requires deep expertise in many technology domains.
 This end-to-end use-case driven lab walks you through the technologies used to:

 - Acquire data
 - Build a predictive machine learning model
 - Make predictions
 - Host the model on IBM Cloud for consumption
-- Update and deploy the model as new data becomes available
+- Automatically update and redeploy the model as needed as new data becomes available
 - Integrate the model with your web application